 Classic Homemade Steak Tartare

-Is this fresh beef tartare a main course?
-Then serve it with golden fries, a scoop of delicious homemade mayonnaise to dip them in and a simple fresh green salad.
-Or serve the tartare for lunch or as a starter like I do often: with freshly toasted French bread.
+Or serve the tartare steak for lunch or as a starter like I do often: with freshly toasted French bread.
 I suggest that for a smaller plate and smaller portion you better put a quail egg yolk on top or that tartare will swim in raw egg yolk once you mix it up.
-Garnish your steak tartare with a sprinkle of coarse salt and freshly ground black pepper… Heavenly.
+Garnish your steak tartare with a sprinkle of coarse salt and freshly ground black pepper…

 A classic I adore: homemade steak tartare!
 Raw ground beef with chopped shallots, capers, mayo, gherkins, egg yolk and tabasco...
 My absolute favorite!